JasonSwingen/js-outdoors/_posts/2020-01-09-swinging-for-steelhead.markdown

 ## Where to Swing
 Now that you have everything you need to swing you probably want to know where to start.
 No I'm not going to tell you specific spots, but I'll go through some general areas that are better to swing a fly.
+Unlike Nymphing where you would generally work your way up-river, swinging flies requires you to work your way down-river.

-## How to Swing (casting and technical tips)
+<h2 id="speycasts">How to Swing (Spey Casts and Techniques)</h2>

 - Single Spey
 - Double Spey